robrogers3/vue-single-select/README.md

     background-color: pink;
 }

-/* note that there is no default styling for required input. */ .required {
+/* note that there is subtle default styling for required input. */ .required {
     color: #721c24;
     background-color: #f8d7da;